MridulDhiman/latest-manga-ping/README.md

 ### Problem statement
 CRON job that will run every 24 hrs.
-It will read the json file, and pick each manga and execute separate goroutines for it.
+It will read the redis, and pick each manga and execute separate goroutines for it.

-### Todo List
-- [x] Setup CRON job
-- [x] each manga processed in separate goroutine
+In each goroutine, it will search if new manga chapter is present or not.